michelbr84/Pykemon/README.md

 ## About the Game

-Pokemon Python Version is a modernization of a classic console-style RPG, rebuilt with a Python backend and a Pygame frontend.
+Pykemon is a modernization of a classic console-style RPG, rebuilt with a Python backend and a Pygame frontend.
 It features turn-based combat, overworld exploration, and character progression familiar to fans of the monster-catching genre.

 The goal of this project was to refactor a text-based Python prototype into a fully graphical experience, integrating professional assets (sprites, backgrounds, UI) and audio while preserving the complex underlying RPG logic (stats, types, moves, evolution).